poplocker-dev/browser-extension/README.md

 PopLocker is still under heavy development for now we recommend to use testing networks like Ropsten.
 If you want to use Mainnet though, just update `RPC_URL` in `.env` file accordingly.

+The current version of PopLocker has no way to backup or recover keys (this will be possible soon in a future release with Universal Login functionality) therefore if using mainnet and PopLocker is uninstalled (or your device is lost) **you will lose access to your funds**.

 ## Running in development mode

 issue: